tonethar/IGME-330-Master/notes/canvas-6.md

 <!--
 #10 - note that for radio buttons to be in a group, where only one is selected at a time,
 they need to all have the same value for the `name` attribute.
-Also note that we have given each of them individually their own `id`, but we're not really using that value
+Also note that we have given each of them individually their own `id`, but we're not using that value in this example
  -->
 <div>
   <input type="radio" id="crawlRadio" name="speed" value="0.1"> <label for="crawlRadio">Crawl</label>